ibm-cloud-architecture/infrastructure-design-decision-tool/README.md

 # IBM Cloud Design Decision Tool ![Tool Icon](/images/tool_icon.png)

-Compare your alternatives from the following components to help you in designing and building your ideal IBM Cloud solution that best meets your workload requirements:
+Compare your alternatives from the following components to help you in designing and building your custom IBM Cloud solution that best meets your workload requirements:

 ## Components